barionleg/cesium.wiki.gs/Mobile-Details.md

 bloggers.
 [WebGL Browser](http://benvanik.github.com/WebGLBrowser/) takes advantage of this to provide a WebGL implementation.
 We have not tried running Cesium on a device with this hack.

+Sadly, the closed nature of iOS prevents third parties like Mozilla from enabling WebGL on iOS as they did on Android.

 ## Known Problems

 * Globe imagery looks smeared at medium zoom levels, though it looks correct when zoomed out and when zoomed in.
 This is a result of insufficient fragment shader precision on most mobile devices for Cesium's GPU mercator->geographic imagery reprojection.
 In the future we will attempt to detect the lack of precision and fall back on a (slower) CPU reprojection.
 A good workaround in the meantime is to use only imagery with a geographic (EPSG:4326) projection.